 In 2015 an average of 2.24 cyclists were killed per day by vehicle.
 Estimated non-fatal injuries are staggering, but I will not bother stating numbers since only a fraction of them ever get reported.

 My plan is clear but achieving it seems unattainable through attempts by myself alone.
 How does one person push for improvement and expansion when our opponents want more restriction?
 DP wants to work with local land management, not undermine them, but we need to demonstrate we are a substantial group who pay our share of taxes.
-As stated by the Illinois DNR “We recognize and try to stay tuned to user trends, but generally if we are going to expand any use of our facilities, it involves more study to determine what the real demand for the resource is”.

 I maintain hopes that this site can become a group effort, a collaboration of sorts, where people involved in a common task can help each other reach that common goal by sharing their stories, legislative hurdles, statistics and articles so this site can become a power by numbers institution, an unavoidable presence to the legislators and makers of law whom only show interest when it comes to voter numbers.